xma711/notebook/software_engineering/SOLID_principles/README.md

-However, one basic question to ask is that: in all the functions that uses a rectangle class reference, can i substitute it with its derived class, such as the square class?
+However, one basic question to ask is that: in all the functions that uses a rectangle class reference, can we substitute it with its derived class, such as the square class?

 If the answer is no, it means square should not inherit from rectangle.